30 September 2023

 I’m talking about Arnold Schwarzenegger’s autobiography, subtitled My Unbelievably True Life Story.
 (Missed a chance there for something like All True with No Lies, or maybe Never a Raw Deal.)

-Released exactly 10 years after his previous film, TERMINATOR 3: RISE OF THE MACHINES, THE LAST STAND was Arnie’s big comeback as a leading man.
+Released 10 years after his previous film, TERMINATOR 3: RISE OF THE MACHINES, THE LAST STAND was Arnie’s big comeback as a leading man.
 Except, it wasn’t his first comeback.
 In one way or another, he’d been trying to come back ever since LAST ACTION HERO tanked in 1993.

 Arnold Schwarzenegger in The Last Stand